 HubSpot, for example, will suspend your email marketing ability for having a spam complaint rate of just .1%.
 It’s also common that email platforms will group users by reputation.
 If you behave well, your email will likely go out from IP address’s shared with other high-quality senders.

 If you have a dedicated sending IP address, you can check its reputation using services like Sender Score, Reputation Authority, or Talos Intelligence.
 If you’re on a shared IP, the more important factor in determining where your email lands will be your email domain reputation.

 Increasingly, email service providers are looking not only at the originating IP addresses of senders, but also the sending domain and even the individual alias of the sender.

 Let’s say emails from @yourcompany.com are usually deleted without being opened, or worse, marked as spam.
 Emails marked as spam are a strong indicator that your emails are not a high priority for most people.
 This means there is little risk that they will be missed if the ISP decides to label them as spam.

 On the other hand, if emails from your company are clicked, opened, whitelisted, forwarded, replied too, etc., your domain reputation will benefit.

-Several of the large ESP’s provide services to check your domain reputation.
+Several of the large ISP’s provide services to check your domain reputation.
 You can find links to them in the next section of this post.

 One of the quickest ways to damage your IP and domain reputation is by sending email to spam traps.
 If a user stops using an email account, eventually, the email provider may shut it down.
 For Yahoo and Gmail accounts, this happens after 270 days.